informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 ### Detect

-The detection module is really just about checking if any of the backup nodes are reporting conflicting information.
+The detection module is for checking if any of the backup nodes are reporting conflicting information.
 It requests headers from each backup node and compares them with a verified header from the primary.
 If there is a conflict, it attempts to verify the conflicting header via the verifier.
 If it